Get insider access

 Stain Pickup Post Test

-The Roborock S7 does a great job dealing with dried-on stains when used in its 'MAX' scrubbing mode and the pathing set to 'Deep Clean'.
+The Roborock S7 does a good job dealing with dried-on stains when used in its 'MAX' scrubbing mode and the pathing set to 'Deep Clean.'
 The manufacturer recommends pre-soaking the mopping pad before letting it run to distribute water evenly across the pad.
 Still, if you want a more thorough clean, it's recommended that you do a second mopping run.
 You can see a video of the vacuum clearing a stain with two passes here, and the outcome of that second run here.

 0